maxmind/GeoIP2-php/README.md

 ## Requirements  ##

-This code requires PHP 5.3 or greater.
-Older versions of PHP are not supported.
+This code is tested on PHP 5.4 and greater.
+PHP 5.3 may work, but older versions of PHP are not supported.
 This library works and is tested with HHVM.

 This library also relies on the [MaxMind DB Reader](https://github.com/maxmind/MaxMind-DB-Reader-php).